Agencies Responsible for regulating drones in the Republic of Mauritius

 You should apply to renew your PFAW at least 30 days before the Permission period is due to expire.

-If you want to start using a different weight class of drone not approved by your PFAW, you will need to contact the DCA immediately and not wait until the PFAW expires.
+If you want to start using a different weight class of drone not approved by your PFAW, you must contact the DCA immediately and not wait until the PFAW expires.

 The PFAW allows flights within Mauritius subject to the conditions and limitations specified.
 However, the greater the amount of ‘freedom of operation’ you require (in terms of locations, procedures, and the duration of the Permission), the greater the amount of information you need to provide us (in terms of demonstrating that you can operate safely).